 In the first of a Sifted series about founder mental health, we hear from Alex Depledge, 38, the cofounder and chief executive at British architectural startup Resi.
 She previously built and sold cleaner marketplace Hassle.com for £27m.
-Here is her story about burning out:
+Here is her story about her burnout, the symptoms she experienced, and her road to recovery.

 I was always an anxious child with a tendency to overthink things.
 As I grew older I had an instinctive understanding that things could get on top of me if I let them.
 However, it wasn’t until I was working as a management consultant for Accenture that this happened.